chuigda/CoreBlogPHP-NG/content/research/io-monad-kiddies-wcsndm.md

 And now the world is finally saved (or mutually assured destroyed).

 *Still get confused by the fancy `WorldChanger` type and `andThen`/`andThenPro` function?
 That's the "headache pills" part.
-To understand how it works in the dumb way, you can evaluate the entire `applicationStart` function step by step, just like evaluating a mathematical expression.
+To understand how it works in the dumb way, you can evaluate the entire `applicationStart` function by hand, step by step, just like evaluating a mathematical expression.
 To use things practically, you may just skip these details and think "okay it works anyway" and move on.*

 > Interlude
 >